MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-adding-or-removing-workflow-activities.md

     > [!NOTE]
     >  If you do not set the properties at this time, the activity might be marked with a Red Exclamation Point icon.
 This icon indicates that one or more properties of the activity must be set before the activity can run.
 To see a list of these required properties, click the icon.

-## How to Copy and Paste an Activity Within a Workflow
+## Copy and paste an activity within a workflow

 If your workflow uses multiple activities of the same type \(such as multiple Add AD DS Computer To Group activities\), you can use copy and paste functionality in the Service Manager Authoring Tool to quickly duplicate activities.
 To duplicate the values of the activity's properties with the activity, set values for the properties, and then copy and paste the activity.